pcingola/bds/manual/docs/dep_op.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oSjhkRuc0I8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Automatic task dependency detection
+### Task dependency detection

 Programming task dependencies can be difficult.
-BDS can help by automatically inferring task dependencies and executing tasks in the correct order.
+BDS can help by inferring task dependencies and executing tasks in the correct order.

 In this example, we have two tasks: